 Giardino Bardini is less popular as it has just recently opened.

-3 View in Art restaurant
+3 View over Florence in Art restaurant

 I would say that View on Art restaurant located on the 6th floor of a budget hotel near Piazza la Repubblica offers my favorite panorama of Florence – just look at these shots!
 Ever the views from restrooms are impressive 🙂